Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Instrumentation typically should not depend on specific tracing SDKs, but only on abstract tracing APIs like the OpenTelemetry API.
 The tracing SDKs implement the tracing APIs and take care of data export.

 The instrumentation is designed to be always on in production.
-To minimize the overhead, the SDKs employ various sampling strategies.
+To minimize overhead, the SDKs employ various sampling strategies.
 When a trace is sampled, the profiling span data is captured and transmitted to the Jaeger backend.
-When a trace is not sampled, no profiling data is collected at all, and the calls to the tracing API are short-circuited to incur the minimal amount of overhead.
+When a trace is not sampled, no profiling data is collected at all, and the calls to the tracing API are short-circuited to incur a minimal amount of overhead.
 For more information, please refer to the Sampling page.

 Collector

 jaeger-collector receives traces, runs them through a processing pipeline for validation and clean-up/enrichment, and stores them in a storage backend.
-Jaeger comes with built-in support for several storage backends (see Deployment ), as well as extensible plugin framework for implementing custom storage plugins.
+Jaeger comes with built-in support for several storage backends (see Deployment), as well as extensible plugin framework for implementing custom storage plugins.

 Query